marekCs/OAuthWcfApp/README.md

 # OAuthWcfApp
-If you want you can send me money directly, my paypal is marekdvorak@protonmail.com

 I am working on the following project: Provide OAUTH 2.0 sample using WCF .NET Framework 3.0 and javascript AJAX.

 - Client: Victorio S. P.